The Golden Valley Of Ziro, Arunachal Pradesh – Last Updated on 02/08/2019

-Ziro starts to intrigue you right from its name, to the unmistakeable facial tattoos and its internationally acclaimed ingenious method of paddy cum fish farming.
+Ziro starts to intrigue you right from its name to the unmistakable facial tattoos and its internationally acclaimed ingenious method of paddy cum fish farming.
 If you didn’t know these facts yet, then this is probably the time you pause and sigh!

 Now, farming practices and anthropology may not interest the casual traveller whose eyes are used to over saturated and photo-shopped images of best destinations in the world.
 So does that mean Ziro’s invitation is limited to researchers and curious backpackers?
 This article may have the answer to that, and you as a reader will decide.